 In Bilbao, located in northern Spain by the River Nervion you’ll discover the Guggenheim Museum, one of the most important museums in Spain.
 Bilbao is also famous for its pintxos (small tapas plates. ) Bilbao is beautiful city full of cultural attractions and friendly people, it is in permanent modernization, recent additions include a new metro system.

 Ibiza is one of the Balearic Islands in the Mediterranean Sea, located off the coast of Spain.
 The island is one of the most popular destinations in Europe, especially when we think of entertainment and frenetic nightlife.

-Nature and landscapes.
+Nature and landscapes

-- If your into Windsurfing then Tarifa is the place for you, recognised as the wind capital of Spain and home to the world windsurfing championships.
+If your into windsurfing then Tarifa on the Costa de la Luz is the place for you, recognized as the wind capital of Spain and home to the world windsurfing championships.